PX4/PX4-user_guide/en/assembly/cable_wiring.md

 These problems can be avoided by using appropriate cabling in the UAV.

 The following basic concepts should be kept in mind when designing drone cabling:
-* High-Power and signal cables should be separated as much as is practical
+* High-Power and signal cables should be separated as much as is practical.
 * Cable lengths should be the minimum needed to enable easy handling of wired components.
   The wire tension should be adequate to survive possible airframe deformations even in a crash landing (wires must not be the first thing to break).